-She is a high profile wellbeing and public health leader with a track record of reframing thinking and developing innovative strategy and programmes at the heart of business and government.
-She has wide-ranging experience of working with business leaders, global companies and organisations, such as BiTC, WEF and WBCSD on wellbeing and sustainability issues.
+She is a high-profile wellbeing and public health leader with a track record of reframing thinking and developing innovative strategy and programmes at the heart of business and government.
+She has wide-ranging experience of working with business leaders, global companies and organisations, such as Business in the Community (BITC), WEF and WBCSD on wellbeing and sustainability issues.
 With extensive experience of working with the World Bank, European Commission and other international agencies.